Azenae1/se_project_react/README.md

 ## Latest changes

+Project is deployed via Google Cloud and is now fully operational!

+## Previous changes

 - Register and Login functionality implemented, users can now create accounts
 - Users can change their profile data
 - Users can like or dislike any items and can add or delete their own items

-## Previous changes

 - Date is displayed near the city, both date in the header and footer update automatically
 - UI improvements
 - The picture in the header updates according to the weather